 Day Three: The morning sees us touring the northern half of the Ypres Salient and Vancouver Corner with the Brooding Soldier Memorial to the 1st Canadian Division.
 This area was the scene of the first gas attacks in 1915 which culminated in the start of the Second Battle of Ypres.
 Then we travel on to the German Cemetery at Langemark before winding our way to Essex Farm Cemetery with its Advanced Dressing Station.
 Here John McCrae wrote the famous poem ‘In Flanders Fields’.
-We then visit the local Brewery Van Eecke.
-Situated at Watou near Poperinge, beer has been brewed here since the mid sixteen hundreds.
-It now brews the famous Hommelbier.
 Lunch can be taken in the town of Poperinge with its many bars, all serving local cuisine and beer.
 A trip to the Hop Museum and Talbot House during the afternoon brings this day to an end (entrance fees to both are included in the price).

 Day Four: We end the battlefield tour at Lijssenthoek Military Cemetery and visitor centre before moving onto the St Bernadus Brewery.
 The history of this brewery is connected to two Trappist monasteries; one gave us its name, the other gave its beer, exchange is no robbery!
 Here you will get a tour of the brewery (tour included in the price) and a tasting session of the beers produced.
 A bite to eat before we leave can be taken in the brewery café.
-We then depart for Calais and our return ferry, but with time permitting, one final stop on the way at Pidou beer and wine outlet before the crossing.
+We then depart for Calais and our return ferry.